-India’s caste system is perhaps the world’s longest surviving social hierarchy, although it is officially abolished.
-Despite its constitutional abolition, and the guarantee that all people should be treated equally, Dalits, Adivasi and religious minorities suffer from discrimination and exclusion, often leading to violence, intimidation and human rights abuses.
-Mensen met een Missie bridges the divides between communities from different ethnic, religious and caste backgrounds.
+Even though the caste system, the division of society into social classes, has been abolished, Dalits, Adivasi and members of religious minorities still suffer from discrimination often leading to violence, intimidation and human rights abuses.
+Together with our local partners, Mensen met een Missie bridges the divide between communities from different ethnic, religious and caste backgrounds.
 We respond to the injustices faced by the marginalised communities and prevent potential conflicts.

 Human rights violations

 Indian society is divided into four main castes.
-Below that, we find the outcasts or untouchables.
+Below that, are the outcasts or untouchables.
 Dalits (outcasts) and Adivasi (indigenous groups) are the lowest in the caste hierarchy.
 Despite constitutional guarantees, the rights of millions of Dalits and Adivasi are not adequately protected.
-Centuries of discrimination, exploitation and oppression have left these people in dire poverty.
+Centuries of discrimination, exploitation and oppression have left these populations in dire poverty.
 They face human rights violations, mistreatment, (sexual) abuse and other atrocities.
 They have little knowledge of their rights nor the skills to defend them.

 In addition, the political influence and dominance of Hindu fundamentalist groups is growing.
 This has resulted in the rise of violence and discrimination against religious minorities, such as Muslims and Christians who mostly consist of Dalits and Adivasis.
 Critical voices from journalists, academics and activists against exclusionist government policies and actions are actively repressed.